Alemaksus/conversational-ai-qa-framework/README.md

 The framework provides a CLI runner to execute test cases from the Excel matrix without pytest.

-**Note:** The CLI requires the package to be installed (step 4 in Quickstart: `pip install -e .`).
-Without installation, `python -m caqf` will fail with "No module named caqf".
+**Note:** The CLI is designed to be used as an installed package (`pip install -e .`).
+This reflects real-world usage in CI/CD and production-like environments.

 ```bash
 # Show help